Home

 At this time, andalusite does not undergo any type of enhancement.

-Special Care:
+Special Care

 As a durable gemstone, andalusite does not require any special care.

-Andalusite Price Guide:
+Andalusite Price Guide

 Andalusite is on average $40 dollars per carat.
 However, andalusite gemstones that feature custom cuts, and a higher than average play of light and colors, are valued at higher prices.
-(Unlike most gemstones that are cut to minimize color play, andalusite is cut to maximize the full pleochroic effect).
-The rarer andalusite that features violet colors may be higher valued as well.

-Most andalusite gemstones contain needle like inclusions, and, unless the inclusions affect the color light reflective qualities of the stones,they do not interfere much with the value of the gemstones.
+Most andalusite gemstones contain needle like inclusions, and, unless the inclusions affect the color light reflective qualities of the stones, they do not interfere much with the value of the gemstones.

 At this time synthetic andalusite is not available, though some laboratories are experimenting with methods to create lab grown andalusite.